Till Schauder: Film career

 After journalist visas were declined, he filmed the film clandestinely, as a one-person team.
 The filming and the documentary’s timeline coincided with Iran’s revolutionary Green Movement.
-In 2008, during a production trip to Iran he was detained at Imam Khomeini Airport in Tehran.
+In 2008, during a production trip to Iran he was detained at Khomeini Airport in Tehran.
 He was sent back to New York 24 hours later.
 After two successful crowd-funding campaigns Schauder and his wife and co-producer Sara Nodjoumi completed the film in 2012.
 The Iran Job was executive produced by Abigail Disney.
 It premiered at the Los Angeles Film Festival in 2012 and has since played several film festivals around the world.
 The film, which received widespread domestic and international press attention, was a critical success.
 Journalists Steven O’Heir and Steph Wrath called The Iran Job a contender for The Academy of Motion Pictures Best Documentary Award.
 The film was theatrically released in the United States in fall 2012, and in Germany in 2013.
 It was shortlisted for the German Academy Award in 2014.

 Schauder has gone on to direct the feature documentary, The Young Man and the Sea.
 In 2017, Schauder's feature documentary, When God Sleeps, premiered at the Tribeca Film Festival.
 The film tells the story of exiled Iranian musician Shahin Najafi, whose lyrics provoked the ire of high-ranking religious clerics in Iran.
 Najafi previously contributed to the soundtrack to The Iran Job, Schauder's 2012 documentary.
 When God Sleeps won the “Cinema for Peace Award” for Most valuable Documentary of the Year during the 2017 Berlinale, and the “Golden Heynal Award” in the International DocFilmMusic Competition at 57th Krakow Film Festival also in 2017.
 When God Sleeps opened theatrically in Germany and Japan in October 2017.
 His documentary Warriors of Faith (Glaubenskrieger) won a German Emmy for Best Documentary in 2017 and was nominated for the 2017 Prix Europa.
-When God Sleeps is shortlisted for the German Academy Award 2018.
+When God Sleeps was shortlisted for the German Academy Award 2018.